Process for student respondents. For concerns regarding actions of faculty or staff, see procedures here.

-Any student who experiences conduct that the student believes violates the College’s Sexual Misconduct policy is encouraged to report that conduct to CSS or the Dean’s Office.
+Any student who experiences conduct that the student believes violates the College’s Sexual Misconduct policy is encouraged to report that conduct to Campus Safety and Security or the Dean’s Office.
 The student is also encouraged to make a report to the police for legal action.
 Both of these processes can happen simultaneously.
 For the purposes of this description, the student who reports an experience of sexual assault or sexual misconduct is called the “complainant”.
 The student who is accused of committing sexual assault or sexual misconduct is called the “respondent”.
 Both the complainant and the respondent are encouraged to participate in the process of investigation and adjudication.

 Before the process of investigation and adjudication starts, several steps are taken:

 a.
 Both complainant and respondent will be assigned to a dean.
 If the complainant is not a student they will also be connected to the relevant Title IX Officer.
 The dean will explain to them the process, and will also serve as a resource for any questions or concerns.

 b.
 A no-contact order (which also includes confidentiality requirements) between the complainant and respondent will be issued if one is not already in place.
 This helps ensure the integrity and privacy of the process.